 By default, a transaction with Scheduled Payments will have a status “56 - OK with scheduled payments”.
 After the last scheduled instalment has been cleared, the transaction status will be “9 - Payment requested”.

 In the event of an error with one of the scheduled payments, the transaction status will be “57 - Error on scheduled payments”.
-If a scheduled payment is refused or has an error, the system will re-try it once a day, for up to 5 days.
-After the last attempt, the payment will remain unsettled.
+By default, if a scheduled payment is refused or has an error, the system will retry it once a day, for up to 10 days.
+If you wish to amend the retries for all future scheduled payments, please contact the helpdesk.

 If the initial payment is refused, the transaction status will be 2 (refused), just as for a standard transaction, and no scheduled payments will be triggered.